chef/chef-web-docs/content/environments.md

 -   By using the `knife edit` and `knife exec` subcommands

--   By editing the `chef_environment` directly using knife

 -   By editing the `environment` configuration details in the client.rb file, and then using `knife bootstrap -e environment_name` to bootstrap the changes to the specified environment